 Transportation in Mustang Island State Park

-There is a very large parking area roughly midway along the five-mile beach front.
-Nearby facilities include rinse showers, chemical toilets, the Park’s only designated swimming area, and covered picnic facilities.
+Once inside the park, large vehicles should have no trouble navigating the wide paved roads.
+There is a very large parking area roughly midway along the five-mile beachfront.
+Nearby facilities include rinse showers, chemical toilets, the park’s only designated swimming area, and covered picnic facilities.
 In general, visitors may only park in designated areas.

 Campgrounds and parking in Mustang Island State Park